The George Washington Hotel (Winchester, Virginia): Decline

 With the construction of interstate highways and the dominance of cars, railroad travel began to decline.
 This contributed to the closure of the hotel in 1978.
 It operated as a retirement home - The George Washington Home for Adults - from 1978 to 1993.
 The property then remained vacant for eleven years.

 Restoration

 In 2004, the George Washington was purchased and restored, reopening in April 2008.
 It was listed on the National Register of Historic Places in 2010.
-It has 90 guestrooms, an indoor pool and hot tub, fitness room, restaurant "Georges Food And Spirits".
+It has 90 guestrooms, an indoor pool and hot tub, fitness room, restaurant Uno Pizzeria & Grill.
+It also has a cocktail lounge The Half Note Lounge.

 The hotel is managed by Wyndham Hotels as The George Washington – A Wyndham Grand Hotel.